Huotes/CommitMaker/README.md

 Chuck Norris doesn't believe in Germany.

 If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
 The words 'with his fists' are understood.

+Linus Torvalds: “Real men don’t use backups... they post their stuff on a public ftp server and let the rest of the world make copies.”